keggster101020/Repo-Rover/README.md

 + Install **Repo-Rover**
 + Usage

-### Launching Terminal/Command Prompt
+### Launching Terminal
-Our system, in its current state, requires you to use the Terminal Application (OSX, Linux) or Command Prompt (Windows).
+Our system, in its current state, requires you to use the Terminal Application (OSX, Linux).
-Launching the Terminal or Command Prompt will put you in your home directory.
+Launching the Terminal will put you in your home directory.
 To make installing and using our system as simple for you as possible, we will assume that it is okay that you install your system in your home directory.
 We will not provide you with the shell commands necessary to navigate Terminal as this is not necessary in the usage of our system.
-After launching either Terminal or the Command Prompt, you may proceed with the rest of this tutorial on using **Repo-Rover**.
+After launching either Terminal, you may proceed with the rest of this tutorial on using `reporover`.

 ### Check that you have Python installed
 To check whether or not you have [Python](https://www.python.org/) installed type the following command in your Terminal/Command Prompt.
 Our system has been tested on a machine with Python version 2.7.9.
-We will continue to work on making it work in Python 3.
+We will continue to work on making it Python 3 compatible.

 ```
 # Python Verion